AFAskar/Imamu-CCIS-Report-Template/README.md

     "Pr.
 John Smith",
     "Pr.
 Jane Doe"
   ),
-  branch: "Software Engineering",
+  branch: "College of Computer and Information Sciences (CCIS)",
-  academic-year: "2077-2078",
+  academic-year: "2025-2026",
-  footer-text: "ENSIAS", // Text used in left side of the footer )
+  footer-text: "Imam Mohammed ibn Saud Islamic University", // Text used in left side of the footer )

 // Put then your content here